How do you move on when you are a wounded wife?

 A few weeks ago, something happened to set off an old wound.

-For a time, I wanted to jump in and and start talking and going over and over the same old details.
+For season time, I wanted to jump in and and start talking and going over and over the old details.

 I felt I needed to say exactly what happened and set the record straight.
 (Ps. it’s not a marital situation)

 As I sat in the study, with my Bible open, thinking about these things, getting angry (and crying, eek), God brought the following verse to my attention.

 Malachi 3: 16

 Then those who feared the Lord talked with each other, and the Lord listened and heard.
 A scroll of remembrance was written in his presence concerning those who feared the Lord and honored his name.